 8. You Get a Rash From Poison Ivy, Poison Oak, or Poison Sumac

 These itchy, blistering rashes can really mar your camping trip.
-Make sure you—and your children—know how to spot these plants.
-Check out the FDA’s Outsmarting Poison Ivy and Other Poisonous Plants tutorial.
+Make sure you and your children know how to spot these plants.

 9. Bugs Are Biting or Stinging You

 Ticks, mosquitoes, chiggers, fire ants, and wasps are some of the most common bugs that bite or sting campers.
-Bug bites are very common while camping, so make sure to prepare for this as much as possible.

 Covering exposed skin with clothing, judicious use of bug repellent, and avoiding areas such as tall grasses where bugs tend to accumulate can all be helpful.
-These tips and more are covered on this Terminix blog about keeping bugs away while camping.

 10. Someone Gets Sick or Injured

 Sometimes this one is unavoidable, but it helps to prepare for unexpected illness or injury by packing a well-stocked first aid kit.
-REI has a useful first aid checklist that will help you make sure you don’t forget any of the essentials.

-In addition to this, make sure you follow proper food safety guidelines.
 Food poisoning is especially common while camping because many people are unaccustomed to handling and storing foods properly while away from home.

 11. You Arrive at the Campground But It Is Fully Booked

-It can be really disappointing to make it all the way to your campground only to find out that it’s completely full.
+It can be disappointing to make it all the way to your campground only to find out that it’s completely full.
 Prevent this from happening by knowing the trends at your camping location during the relevant time of year for your trip.

-Certain campgrounds are fully booked months in advance while others rarely or never reach full capacity.
 Campgrounds that book reservations far in advance also frequently have cancellations, so they still may be able to fit you in, especially if your travel dates are a bit flexible.

 12. You Are Too Cold at Night